Inflammatory bowel disease care at Mayo Clinic

-Doctors at Mayo Clinic's Inflammatory Bowel Disease Center for Children specialize in providing the care that children require for IBD, including diagnostic tests that don't expose your child to radiation and alternative medications that reduce the need for steroids.
+Pediatric experts at Mayo Clinic's Pediatric Inflammatory Bowel Disease Clinic specialize in providing the care that children require for IBD, including diagnostic tests that don't expose your child to radiation and alternative medications that reduce the need for steroids.

 IBD often takes an even greater physical and emotional toll on young people, slowing their growth.
-At Mayo Clinic, young people and their families work closely with psychologists who can help them navigate the day-to-day difficulties of living with ulcerative colitis.
+At Mayo Clinic, young people and their families work closely with psychologists who can help them navigate the day-to-day difficulties of living with IBD.

 Specialized pregnancy care

 Women with IBD can usually have successful pregnancies, especially if they can keep the disease in remission during pregnancy.
 It's important to work with a high-risk obstetrician and a gastroenterologist specializing in IBD.
 Mayo Clinic doctors have expertise and experience guiding women with IBD through pregnancy and delivery.

 Our patients tell us that the quality of their interactions, our attention to detail and the efficiency of their visits mean health care like they've never experienced.
 See the stories of satisfied Mayo Clinic patients.

 Staying the course through follow-up care and therapeutic drug monitoring

 For most of his adult life, Billy Dowell Jr. has lived with a serious immune-mediated disease process that has threatened not only his dream of playing professional golf, but his very existence.
 His illness caused painful pelvic joint inflammation, resulted in a perforated bowel, and led to glaucoma.
 It’s been ongoing, unrelenting, and extremely unpleasant.
 “I’ve been through the roughest of the rough,” says Billy, a resident of Jacksonville, Florida, who moved there in May…